gabrieladrianmezar/gabrieladrianmezar/README.md

 ![rick](./rick-astley.gif)
-Most of my stuff is done at a GitLab instance.
+At work we're using a self-hosted GitLab instance.